kubeshop/botkube-docs/docs/plugins/argocd.md

   level: "info"

 # Interactivity configures command dropdown and additional buttons
-# for platforms which support interactivity (`isInteractive: true`) such as Socket Slack or Cloud Slack.
+# for platforms which support interactivity (`isInteractive: true`) such as Socket Slack.
 interactivity:
   enableViewInUIButton: true
   enableOpenRepositoryButton: true